 Again violence in hospitals and other work related places in the healthcare profession is rearing its ugly head.
 I have read several articles about this subject again.
+It seems like violence is increasing in hospitals.
 Details were not given, but that really does not matter as violence should not be happening, especially in places where care is being given to them or their families.

 Nurses are saying that they want to be protected.
 However, nurses are feeling just the opposite.
 They have little faith in administration and their ability to do this.
-The feeling is that administration has little faith in their staff and that they don’t really care the staff expertise or well being of the staff.
+The feeling is that administration has little faith in their staff and that they don’t really care about the well being of the staff.

 Another issue is that staff does not report violence or signs of impending violence.
 Why?
 One reason may be a fear of retaliation.
 The nurse may be reprimanded in some way or even fired.
 At the very least, she may be made to feel like it is her fault or that it is not important.
 If these incidents are not reported and dealt with by administration, nothing will ever be done to change things.

 Most hospitals have a policy about reporting such things which should be followed up by administration.
 In some cases, it may result in the police being called.
 At the very least, it needs to be investigated by the administration.
 Maybe policy changes need to change.
-Maybe the nurse needs some counseling or training in dealing.
+Maybe the nurse needs some training in dealing with violent patients.
 Maybe the patient needs counseling or supersion.
-However, as I just said, if staff is fearful of even reporting then nothing will ever change.
+However, as I just said, if staff is fearful of even reporting violence, then nothing will ever change.